ccp4/dimple/index.md

-DIMPLE has a lot of options (`dimple -h` lists all of them), but since the goal of the pipeline is to make things simple, we present here only two of them:
+DIMPLE has a lot of options (`dimple -h` lists all of them), but since the goal of the pipeline is to make things simple, we present here only three of them:

  `--slow` (or `-s` for short) -- recommended if you are not in hurry.
 DIMPLE will take twice as long, spending more time on extra cycles